 Similar to the layout of your roof, if your roof is heavily shaded by trees or other buildings, your panels will be limited on how much solar energy they can produce and might not be enough to make going solar worth it.

 An honest and reliable solar company will be able to assess your specific situation and determine whether or not going solar would be a smart move for you.
 Our trusted solar integrators will never sell a system just to make a sale and prioritize education above everything else.

-If you're wondering whether or not solar makes sense for you, we invite you to download our free guide, Is Solar Right for You?
-In it, we discuss more factors that make up a solar purchase.
+If you're wondering whether or not solar makes sense for you, we invite you to download our free guide, Are Solar & Batteries Right for You?
+In it, we discuss more factors that make up a solar and energy storage purchase.
 If you're ready for a free solar quote, you can click here.